Breaking: What Oyo Gov Makinde, Tinubu Reportedly Discussed Behind Closed Doors in Aso Rock Exposed

 PDP vs APC: Makinde addresses defection after meeting Tinubu, "bipartisan approach"

-According to Fayose, President Tinubu told Governor Makinde that he was willing to listen to him on official matters concerning Oyo state but was not prepared to engage in private political discussions that contradicted Makinde’s public statements.
+According to Fayose, the president told Governor Makinde that he was willing to listen to him on official matters concerning Oyo state but was not prepared to engage in private political discussions that contradicted his public statements.

-He alleged that the President cautioned Makinde against publicly accusing him of plotting to impose a one-party state, only to seek private reconciliation behind closed doors.
+He alleged that the Tinibu had also cautioned Makinde against publicly accusing him of plotting to impose a one-party state, only to seek private reconciliation behind closed doors.

 “The President made it clear that he cannot say one thing in public and come privately to say another,” Fayose claimed.

-Fayose further alleged that President Tinubu told Makinde not to expect any form of political support ahead of the 2027 presidential election and stressed that, as leader of the All Progressives Congress (APC), he would naturally support his party.
+Fayose further alleged that President Tinubu told Makinde not to expect any form of political support ahead of the 2027 presidential election and stressed that, as leader of the All Progressives Congress (APC), he would naturally support his party, Vanguard reported.

-According to him, the President also stated that Governor Makinde should remain comfortable within the Peoples Democratic Party (PDP), noting that there was no political arrangement for him within the APC.
+According to him, the President also stated that the governor should remain comfortable within the Peoples Democratic Party (PDP), noting that there was no political arrangement for him within the APC.

 Read also

-Fayose alleged that the President told Makinde that any dispute between him and Wike was a personal or party matter and should not be dragged into the Presidency.
+Fayose alleged that the president had told Makinde that any dispute between him and Wike was a personal or party matter and the Presidency should not be dragged into their feud.

-He questioned whether the money, which Makinde had previously acknowledged receiving, had been returned or fully utilised.
+The president also reportedly questioned whether the money, which the governor had previously acknowledged receiving, had been returned or fully utilised.

 The development has, however, sparked fresh political debate over inter-party relations, loyalty and alignments ahead of the 2027 general election.